Using TTC's personal locator beacons

-The TTC actively encourages its members to carry Personal Locator Beacons (PLBs) with them on all trips including long tramps, club courses, climbing, skiing, and other club trips that take people through remote regions.
-It recognises the importance of these devices for expediting rescues and the comfort that they give to loved ones back at home.
+TTC actively encourages members to carry personal locator beacons (PLBs) with them on: long tramps, club courses, climbing, skiing, and other club trips that take people through remote regions.
+Our advice recognises the importance of these devices for expediting rescues and the comfort that they can give to loved ones at home during an emergency.

-TTC Personal Locator Beacons are freely available for use by its members.
-Only club members may borrow these PLBs.
+TTC's personal locator beacons are available free for use by its members.
+Only club members may borrow them.

 To book a TTC PLB for your trip: